Fran Tarkenton: Professional football career

-On January 27, 1972, Tarkenton was traded back to the Vikings for quarterback Norm Snead, receiver Bob Grim, running back Vince Clements, a first rounder in 1972 (24th overall: Larry Jacobson, defensive lineman) and a second rounder in 1973 (40th overall: Brad Van Pelt, linebacker).
-Tarkenton led the Vikings to three National Football Conference championships, but the Vikings lost each ensuing Super Bowl.
+On January 27, 1972, Tarkenton was traded back to the Vikings for quarterback Norm Snead, receiver Bob Grim, running back Vince Clements, a first rounder in 1972 (24th overall: Larry Jacobson, defensive lineman), and a second rounder in 1973 (40th overall: Brad Van Pelt, linebacker).
+Tarkenton led the Vikings to three NFC championships, but the Vikings lost each ensuing Super Bowl.
 In the 1974 Super Bowl, Minnesota lost to the Miami Dolphins 24–7 in Houston.
-On October 27, 1974 at home vs. the New England Patriots, and his Vikings leading 14-10, Tarkenton was ejected from the game in the fourth quarter after an altercation on the sidelines with Patriots cornerback Ron Bolton, who was also ejected simultaneously.
+On October 27, 1974 at home against the New England Patriots, and his Vikings leading 14-10, Tarkenton was ejected from the game in the fourth quarter after an altercation on the sidelines with Patriots cornerback Ron Bolton, who was also ejected simultaneously.
 The Vikings would be forced to punt on that drive, and the Patriots scored a touchdown with seconds remaining to win 17-14.
-This marked the first quarterback ejection in NFL history and as of 2025 only one other quarterback (then-Tampa Bay Buccaneers quarterback Trent Dilfer in 1995, coincidentally against the Vikings in Minnesota) in league history has been ejected from a game.
+This marked the first quarterback ejection in NFL history and as of 2025 only two other quarterbacks (Rams Quarterback Tony Banks in 1996, and then-Tampa Bay Buccaneers quarterback Trent Dilfer in 1995, coincidentally against the Vikings in Minnesota) in league history have been ejected from a game.

 They lost the 1975 Super Bowl to the Pittsburgh Steelers 16–6 in New Orleans, and (in Minnesota's last Super Bowl to date) lost the 1977 Super Bowl to the Oakland Raiders 32–14 at the Rose Bowl in Pasadena, California.